jina-ai/docs/chapters/optimization/index.md

 ### Using FlowOptimization

-In this toy example, we choose the optimal layer of an encoder for the final embedding.
+In this toy example, we try to find the optimal layer of an encoder for the final embedding.
 This is a common practice in machine learning.
 The best semantic representation for a given problem might not be the last layer of a given model.

-Flow Optimization requires the following components:
+A Flow Optimization requires the following components:

 - At least one Flow and the corresponding Pod definitions via JAML
 - An Evaluator Executor in at least one of the Flows
-- Documents, which are send to each Flow
+- A datasource containting Documents, which are send to each Flow
 - A `parameter.yml` file describing the optimization scenario
 - A `FlowRunner` object, which allows repeatedly running the same Flow with different configurations.